Back to Blog

 These bonus points are in addition to the base language points you receive for your first official language skills.

-Where to Take TCF and TEF Canada in Canada
+Where to Take TCF and TEF Canada

 Both tests are offered at authorized centers across Canada.
 Test availability varies by location, and popular centers often book up weeks in advance.